the-lightstack/OutOfYoutube/README.md

 ## How to build it

-`zip -r -FS ../extension.xpi * --exclude 'extension.xpi'`
+`zip -r -FS ./extension.xpi * --exclude 'extension.xpi'`
+extension.xpi will be the file that contains the entire plugin.